raspberrypilearning/recruiting-volunteers/en/step_8.md

 --- /no-print ---

-If you want to have more fun exploring Scratch, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=scratch&curriculum%5B%5D=%201).
+If you want to have more explore our How to Mentor at a Dojo training, or see our projects then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects).